 Offers to participate in the Scheme occurred at the young person's second court appearance when they were referred by OCDC and at their first court appearance when they were referred by Court 55.
-Because MST occurred during pre-trial court processes, the BSS team engaged with statutory agencies, such as, AGS, OCDC, Tusla, YPP, and the Courts Service and non-statutory agencies, such as, defence and prosecution legal teams, and local agencies, such as, educational establishments, youth services, community groups, drug counselling services and local sports groups.
+Because MST occurred during pre-trial court processes, the BSS team engaged with statutory agencies, such as AGS, OCDC, Tusla, and YPP; and also with the Courts Service and non-statutory agencies, such as defence and prosecution legal teams; as well as with local agencies, such as educational establishments, youth services, community groups, drug counselling services and local sports groups.